beego/beedoc/en-US/mvc/controller/config.md

   Application configuration file path. it's `conf/app.conf` by default.
 You can change it to your own file.

+* EnableHttpListen

+  Enable http listen or not, enabled by default.

 * HttpAddr

   Application listening address, empty by default which will listen all network adapter's IPs.